-With the company, I went through a food-tech startup accelerator run by Just Eat -- their first ever infact -- between November and January 2017.
+With the company, I went through a food-tech startup accelerator run by Just Eat -- their first ever infact -- from November to January 2017.
 Five startups including CityMunch got some great insight and access to Just Eat and the industry.

 The company has large tech footprint, including multiple consumer-facing apps, multiple restaurant-facing apps, internal apps, API partner integrations, smart push notification targeting, chat bots like our Slack bot, beacons that broadcast messages to nearby phones, data-driven business intelligence tools, and more.
 The core API is built with Java and Spring Boot, the mobile apps with Ionic/Angular, and the websites with Angular -- check out the rest of the stack on StackShare.

 (Although I used to care deeply about this company, I no longer do.
 This company is evil and I wish I never worked there.
 Want corroboration of this?
 Use LinkedIn to count the vast number of former employees who also left ShittyMunch.)

 I finished this contract on 29th July, 2016.

 CTO at City Pantry